-(Amounts are expressed as Turkish Lira ("TL") unless otherwise stated.)
+(Amounts are expressed in Turkish Lira ("TL") based on purchasing power as of December 31, 2023, unless otherwise stated.)

 2. BASIS OF PRESENTATION OF THE CONSOLIDATED FINANCIAL STATEMENTS (Continued)

 Revenue recognition (Continued)

 According to this model, goods or services promised in each contract with customers are evaluated.
 Each commitment made to transfer goods or services is determined as a separate performance obligation.
 Afterwards, it is determined whether the performance obligations will be fulfilled over time or at a certain time.
 If the Group transfers control of a good or service over time and therefore fulfills the performance obligations related to the related sales over time, it measures the progress towards the full fulfillment of the said performance obligations and recognizes the revenue in the consolidated financial statements over time.
 Revenue related to performance obligations in the form of goods or services transfer commitments are recognized when control of the goods or services is taken over by customers.